•

 Call for Manuscripts

-The 2023 Submission Period is now closed.
+The 2025 Volume 24 Submission Period is Now Open.

 Submission Guidelines

 Submissions must not be under review elsewhere or have appeared in any other published form.
 Manuscripts should be no longer than 25 pages (double-spaced) or 7,000 words (including notes and references) and can be prepared following MLA, APA, or Chicago style.
-All submissions should include an abstract of no more than 150 words and have a detached title page listing the author/s’ name, institutional affiliation, and contact information.
+All submissions should include an abstract of no more than 150 words and have a detached cover page listing the author/s’ name, institutional affiliation, and contact information.
 Authors should remove all identifying references from the manuscript.
 To be hosted on the Kaleidoscope website, media files should not exceed 220 MB in size.
 Larger files can be streamed within the Kaleidoscope website but must be hosted externally.
 Authors must hold rights to any content published in Kaleidoscope, and permission must be granted and documented from all participants in any performance or presentation.

 To submit a manuscript, please visit opensiuc.lib.siu.edu/kaleidoscope.